online6731/n8n-store/simple-memory.md

 You can select 1, 2, 3, 4, or type your own course of action.
 2. Take a moment to tidy your temporary desk thoroughly before leaving.
+**(Narrator Persona)**
+Even though it's a temporary space, you believe in leaving things as you found them, or better.
+You spend a minute tidying your desk, aligning the monitor, ensuring no stray papers are left behind, and wiping down any smudges.
+It's a small but professional gesture, reflecting an organized approach to your workspace.

+With your temporary desk now pristine, you pick up your laptop bag, feeling the satisfying weight of a productive day's work.
+You cast a final look around the increasingly quiet office, noting the rows of empty chairs and the subdued lighting that has begun to take over from the afternoon sun.

+It's **5:30 PM**.
+The workday officially concludes.
+You head towards the elevators, the soft hum of the air conditioning your only companion now.
+As the elevator doors slide open, you step in, ready to decompress after an engaging first day at Innovate Solutions.

+**(The Director's Voice - Scene End)**
+Well done, Alex.
+Your first day at Innovate Solutions draws to a close.
+You've navigated the initial hurdles, embraced the firm's culture, and made a strong first impression.
+The simulation pauses here, ready for your return.
+Rest up, for tomorrow, the 'Horizon Project' delves deeper, and your contributions will become even more pivotal.

+**End of Day 1.
+The simulation will resume tomorrow.**